 Special call for proposals open: combating GBV and strengthening the rights of women and girls

+THIS CALL IS NOW CLOSED FOR APPLICATIONS.
 The Fund for Local Cooperation (FLC) of the Embassy of Finland in Windhoek is an instrument for funding non-profit projects in Namibia.
-A thematic call for project proposals, specifically aimed at combating gender-based violence (GBV) and/or advancing the rights of women and girls is now open and will be closed on 30 April 2021 at 16:15 local time (GMT/UTC+2).
+A thematic call for project proposals, specifically aimed at combating gender-based violence (GBV) and/or advancing the rights of women and girls is now closed.

-As a development policy instrument, the FLC supports the goals and principles of the Finnish development policy Linkki toiselle web-sivustolle.and its priority areas.
+As a development policy instrument, the FLC supports the goals and principles of the Finnish development policy (Linkki toiselle verkkosivustolle)and its priority areas.

 This special thematic call for proposals is intended to address gender-based violence and/or the rights of women and girls.
 The main focus of the proposed project should be one of the two areas.

-The projects should be implemented with a human rights-based approachLinkki toiselle web-sivustolle..
-The Embassy also values projects that are in line with the United Nations 2030 Agenda for Sustainable Development and the 17 Sustainable Development GoalsLinkki toiselle web-sivustolle..
+The projects should be implemented with a human rights-based approach(Linkki toiselle verkkosivustolle).
+The Embassy also values projects that are in line with the United Nations 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals(Linkki toiselle verkkosivustolle).

 Eligibility criteria for FLC partnership